 For audiences that aren’t as internet-savvy, skeuomorphic design techniques can help make a button identifiable.
-Skeuomorphism is a of design that mimics the makeup of objects in the real-world.
+Skeuomorphism is a style of design that mimics the makeup of objects in the real-world.
 Here’s an example of a digital calculator created with skeuomorphic design:

 Three-dimensional effects like shading make the buttons appear pushable.
 They’re what we’ve been accustomed to since the early days of the internet:

-So if, when creating your buyer personas, you discover that your audience doesn’t spend a lot of time online, this type of button could be the one you include on your landing page.
+So if, when creating your buyer personas, you discover that your audience doesn’t spend a lot of time online, this type of button could be the one you include on your post-click landing page.
 Here’s a highly stylized one:

 If you expect your visitors to be more experienced internet users, though, they may not need cues like shadows to identify a button.
 You might be able to employ the use of…

 Flat design is a technique that doesn’t revolve around recreating objects in the digital world.
 It’s a more minimalistic approach.